Convert Atmospheres to Pounds per Square Inch

 How do I convert Atmospheres to Pounds per Square Inch?

-A non-SI unit of pressure defined as 101,325 pascals exactly, corresponding to standard sea-level atmospheric pressure.
+A non-SI unit of pressure defined as exactly 101,325 pascals, corresponding to the standard sea-level atmospheric pressure as adopted by ISO 2533 and the BIPM SI Brochure.
 To convert Atmospheres to Pounds per Square Inch, multiply by 14.6959.
 For example, 25 atm equals 367.399 psi.

 How many Pounds per Square Inch are in 1 Atmosphere?